aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 To make this "Gold," I thought about Security & Execution Policy.
 - The Problem: By default, Windows blocks PowerShell scripts.
-- The Pro Solution: In your portfolio, explain that you would run the script using this bypass command:
+- The Pro Solution: I would run the script using this bypass command:

 `PowerShell.exe -ExecutionPolicy Bypass -File .\Get-Info.ps1`